rizinorg/book/src/disassembling/intro.md

 The `pD` command works like `pd` but accepts the number of input bytes as its argument, instead of the number of opcodes.

-You can also dissassemble get information about the pointer chains using the command `pdp`.
+You can also get information about the pointer chains using the command `pdp`.
 This can be helpful while dealing with ROP chains.

 The "pseudo" syntax may be somewhat easier for a human to understand than the default assembler notations.
 But it can become annoying if you read lots of code.
 To play with it: